 The wet stage refers to when the house is unprotected from moisture caused by external forces such as rain.
 However, the dry stage is when most electrical work is carried out as it is safe from rain and snow.

-A generator may also be used in its place.
+A backup generator may also be used in its place.
 Before the floor is finalized with concrete, electrical conduits are laid down, mainly if the floor plan includes receptacles.

 It is the only step that takes place in the wet phase.
 It can usually be completed in a few hours.